|Nutritional Guidelines (per serving)|

 Transfer pesto to a small bowl with a lid.
 Press a sheet of plastic wrap to the surface of the pesto, then seal with the lid until ready to use.

-This sauce can be made ahead and refrigerated, covered, for up to two weeks.
 Let the pesto come to room temperature before tossing with pasta.

 - Use walnuts in place of pine nuts.

 - Try using Pecorino Romano cheese in place of Parmesan.